sarptandoven/sarp-tan-doven/readme.md

 ### Hey,

 I’m Sarp Doven, a visionary, developer, and entrepreneur, with a passion for innovation and technology.
-I love working on anything engineering or business related, and study engineering at the University of Waterloo!
+I love working on anything engineering or business related, and I study engineering at the University of Waterloo!

 Check out my portfolio projects and experience to learn more about me!